 IR thermal imaging should be used for suspected thermal dissipation problems on packages, hybrids, or circuit boards or when an IC has an excess current problem that cannot be understood via light emission analysis or other means.

-Figure 1 - The spectral sensitivity of the human eye.
+The spectral senstivity of the human eye.
+(Courtesy Sandia Labs.).

-Figure 2 - Example spectral radiances of blackbodies at temperatures ranging from 1000 K to 2000 K.
+Example spectral radiances of blackbodies at temperatures ranging from 1000 K to 2000 K. (Courtesy Sandia Labs).